Idreesqbal/wikipedia/README.md

 This file contains the core configuration for your dbt project, such as the project name, model paths, and database configurations.
 Modify it as needed.

 ### `profiles.yml`
 Update the `profiles.yml` file to include your database credentials.
-Example for BigQuery:
+Example for postgreSQL:
 ```yaml
 default:
   target: dev